Sexual health and relationships

 It isn’t enough to assume someone has given consent for sexual activity.
 It is essential that each person in a sexual encounter is sure that anyone else involved has given their full consent.
 The best way to make sure of this is to ask them.

-All students at the University must complete the Consent Matters Module in Blackboard by the end of your first term of study.
+All students at the University must complete the Consent Matters Module in Canvas by the end of your first term of study.
 The course is designed to help you understand how to seek consent, how to recognise it and how to identify situations where it can’t be given.

 Sexually Transmissible Infections (STIs) are easily transmitted during sexual contact, often show no symptoms, and are on the rise.
 Using condoms every time will help protect you and your partner from STIs.
 If you think you have an STI - don't panic.
 Make an appointment with a doctor.
 Get a check.